minvws/nl-covid19-coronacheck-website/_questions/en/1-4-hoe-lang-is-mijn-coronabewijs-geldig-en-kan-ik-m-meerdere-keren-gebruiken.md

 A vaccination certificate becomes valid 14 days after the last vaccination.
 How long immunity from a vaccination lasts is still being researched.
 When we know how long you’re protected by a vaccination, its validity will be updated based on that information.
 Until then, the proof of vaccination is valid indefinitely.

 Are you traveling to another country?
 Rules and regulations differ from country to country.
-Check {{ site.data.translations.wijsoprijs-link[page.lang] }} before you leave to see what certificate you need and if your international QR-code is valid at your destination.
+Check {{ site.data.links.wijsoprijs[page.lang] }} before you leave to see what certificate you need and if your international QR-code is valid at your destination.